DinoChiesa/Apigee-Java-Xpath/README.md

 See [the example API proxy included here](./bundle) for a working sample implementation.

 Notes:
+* If you specify no Property elements with 'xpath:' as the prefix, the policy will throw an error.
-* the xpath should resolve to one node, that can be converted to text.
+* Each xpath should resolve to one node, that can be converted to text.
 You can use the text() node name, to be explicit.
 If your xpath resolves to a single Element, the value extracted will be converted to a string.
 In other words it will get the text value of the element.
 If the element has child elements, then you get the text value of all of those elements too.
+This is probably not what you want.
-* If any xpath resolves to a node set that is more than one element, the variable will not be set.
+* If any xpath resolves to a node set that has more than one element, the variable associated to that xpath will not be set.
-* If you use an Xpath that resolves to nothing (empty node set), the variable will not be set.
+* If any xpath resolves to nothing (empty node set), the variable associated to that xpath will not be set.
-* If you specify no Property elements with 'xpath:' as the prefix, the policy will throw an error.
-* If you employ a namespace prefix in your xpath that has not been specified in a Property with 'xmlns:', the policy will throw an error.
+* If you employ a namespace prefix in any xpath that has not been specified in a Property with 'xmlns:', the policy will throw an error.

 ### Working Example